tylernford/cocina_build/content/news/we-are-open-and-offer-online-ordering-curbside-pick-up-catering-deliveries.md

 date = 2020-03-20T17:50:24Z
 featured_photo = "/uploads/2020/03/20/Flyer-with-Chicken-Fajitas-2020-1.jpg"
 photos = []
-title = "We are Open and Offer Online Ordering, Curbside Pick-up & Catering Deliveries!" video_key = ""
+title = "Our Dining Room is Closed but You can Order Take-Out, Place Online Orders with Curbside Pick-up & Catering Deliveries!" video_key = ""

 +++
-**We are Open and Offer Online Ordering, Curbside Pick-up & Catering Deliveries!**

-If you want to **Dine-In**, tables are 6 FT apart, reservations can be made for 10 ppl or less and we are at 50% occupancy.

-If you want to do **Curbside Pick-up** or want Catering Delivered then you can Order Online.
-You can select your items, pay online and either pick it up curbside or we can deliver your order (if you select that option under Catering).

-Alcoholic beverages cannot be ordered to-go, but if you have a Catering order to be Delivered, then we can deliver our 214 Rocks and Sangria by the gallon.
-Each gallon serves about 14 drinks.
+**Our Dining Room is Closed until further notice but you can Call the Restaurant and Order Take-Out, Place Online Orders with Curbside Pick-up and Order Catering to be Delivered!**

+**To place a TO-GO Order, call the restaurant at 407-790-7997.**

+**To place an Order Online for Curbside Pick-up or Catering Delivered then go to:** [**https://cocina214.com/shop/**](https://cocina214.com/shop/ "https://cocina214.com/shop/")

+**With the Governor's latest Executive Order we are allowed to offer Alcohol TO-GO in sealed containers.
+You can take home our famous 214 Rocks Margaritas or Sangria by the Quart for $35 (4 Margaritas) or by the Gallon for $99 (14 Margaritas).
+We also have Wine and Beer by the Bottle.**

 If you want something that is not on our online menu, then contact our Catering Manger, Natalie and she can further help you.
-She can be reached at:
+She can be reached at: Natalie@cocina214.com

-Natalie@cocina214.com

 To access our Online Ordering System, go to: [https://cocina214.com/shop/](https://cocina214.com/shop/ "https://cocina214.com/shop/")